julzaza/wildwitchherbs/_posts/2025-12-09-plants-witches-avoid-folklore.md

 This post explores **folkloric plant taboos** found across Old Europe: the plants witches respected, feared, or refused to grow, not for medical reasons, but because **their magic was too sharp for domestic soil**.

+Some plants were feared, some crowned, and others carefully avoided depending on their power.

+**[Queen of Herbs, Devil’s Plants & Sacred Powers in Witchcraft](/most-powerful-herbs-witchcraft/)** explores how these roles were defined across cultures.

 If you want to know *what witches do grow*, explore:

 **[Witchy Plants for the Front Door](/witchy-plants-for-front-door/)**